gchq/stroom-resources/ansible/aws/README.md

 You'll need to configure the password somewhere.
 We do this by adding a file containing the password to `~/.ansible/aws_vault_password_file`.
 This is configured in `ansible.cfg`.

 ## How do I securely access AWS when I've done all this?
 These ansible scripts generate a key pair in AWS.
 You only get this once, when you create it.
 It's stored locally in `local_key_pair_path`, see `vars/aws.yml`.
 If you don't have it you'll need to get it from someone else or re-create it.
 If you're setting this up for a team you'll probably want to share it somewhere, along with things like the admin password for Stroom.
+Then you'll need to put the pem file in `~/.ssh/stroom_aws_key.pem`.

 Here's how to re-create the key pair:
 ``` bash